wmjordan/Codist/README.md

 Jump List is a menu section that appears when you right click the Visual Studio button on the task bar.
 It lists your recently opened solutions, projects or documents.

-From version 6.3 on, Codist can add three shortcuts to that list when you check the _Jump List Shortcuts_ option.
+If you are using Open-Shell or other similar Start Menu applications, Codist can add three shortcuts to the Quick Start list of Visual Studio when you check the _Jump List Shortcuts_ option.
 Those shortcuts start Visual Studio in a special mode.

-1. *No scaling mode*: disables DPI-awareness of Visual Studio and let you design WinForm applications with 100% scaling.
+1. *Non-scaling mode*: disables DPI-awareness of Visual Studio and let you design WinForm applications with 100% scaling.
 2. *Safe mode*: disables most extensions in Visual Studio.
 If an extension keeps crashing the development environment, you can use the Safe mode to enter Visual Studio to disable or uninstall it.
 3. *Presentation mode*: opens a particular instance of Visual Studio which has its own settings and layouts.

+## Auto Pair Punctuations

+From version 7.6 on, Codist can automatically "pair" punctuations around selections.

+To make this work, follow the steps below:
+1. Check the _Auto Pair Punctuation_ option in the option page, which is off by default.
+2. Select some text in the code editor.
+3. Type an "opening" punctuation, for instance, `(`, `<`, `{`, `[`, `"` or `'`.
+4. When this option is turned off, the typed character will replace the selection; when this option is turned on, typed character will be inserted in front of the selection, and their counterpart--that is, `)`, `>`, `}`, `]`, `"` or `'`--will be appended behind the selection.
+For example, if you select `abc` in the code, and type `"`, you will get `"abc"`; if you select `x + y` in the code, and type `(`, you will get `(x + y)`.
+5. Once the first character is typed,
+   a.
+If you actually want the typed character to replace the selection, press the _Delete_ or _Backspace_ key, the selection and the automatically inserted counterpart will be erased;
+   b.
+If more characters are to be inserted after the first character, just keep typing, the not-yet-removed content as well as the punctuation counterpart will be replaced.
+   c.
+If the automatically inserted paired punctuation is what you need, that is what you get now.
+6. When we edit Markdown documents, the <tt>\`</tt>, `*`, `_` and `~` are also auto-paired.
+7. For Chinese users, Chinese full width punctuations are also auto-paired.

+You can always turn off this feature by unchecking the _Auto Pair Punctuation_ option in the option page.

 ## Codist in Your Language